Townsend Lab – Jan 2023 outing (outdoor curling and heated igloos)

 Brain-Adipose Communication and Regulation of Peripheral Nerves in Adipose

 For this project, we are interested in the bi-directional communication between the brain and both brown (energy-expending) and white (energy-storing) adipose tissues.
 This is accomplished through the endocrine system (circulating factors) and the nervous system.
-Adipose tissue nerves include sympathetic nerves that send signals from the brain, and release neurotransmitters like norepinephrine, which binds receptors on adipose tissue cell types.
-Adipose tissue also contains sensory nerves, which send signals back to the brain.
-We are interested in further identifying the neurotransmitters, neuropeptides, and neurotrophic factors that are active in adipose tissue as well as learning more about adipose nerve plasticity is regulated.
+Adipose tissues are innervated by sympathetic nerves that send electrochemical signals from the brain, and release neurotransmitters like norepinephrine, which binds receptors on adipose tissue cell types.
+Adipose tissue also contains sensory nerves, which send electrical signals back to the brain and release neuropeptides to the tissue.
+We are interested in further identifying the neurotransmitters, neuropeptides, and neurotrophic factors that are active in adipose tissue and their functions in the tissue to maintain metabolic health, as well as learning more about how adipose nerve plasticity is regulated versus mechanisms of obesity/diabetes or age-related peripheral neuropathy.
 Research has already revealed the importance of adipose tissue neural innervation, as loss of this nerve supply through chemical, surgical or genetic denervation techniques leads to improper metabolic control in the tissue and may exacerbate conditions like obesity, metabolic syndrome, and diabetes.
+We were the first to identify ‘adipose neuropathy’ or the loss of adipose innervation, and the involvement of adipose Schwann cells, in states like obesity, diabetes and aging.
 Aspects of this project include neurovascular and neuroimmune interactions in adipose tissue.

-Adult Brain Plasticity and Adult Neural Stem Cells (ANSCs) in the Control of Energy Balance
+Adult Brain Plasticity and Hypothalamic Adult Stem Cells in the Control of Energy Balance

-For this project, we are investigating novel populations of ANSCs in the brain and determining how metabolic state (ie: exercise, fasting/re-feeding) affects the ability of these cells to proliferate, differentiate, migrate, and integrate in the mature circuitry by forming synapses.
+For this project, we are investigating novel populations of adult stem cells in the brain and determining how metabolic state (ie: exercise, fasting/re-feeding, diet, aging) impacts the ability of these cells to proliferate, differentiate, migrate, and integrate in the mature circuitry of the brain.
 Hypothalamic tanycytes are one population of cells known to be involved with both adult neural plasticity and metabolic control.
 In addition, we are exploring the involvement of the bone morphogenetic proteins (BMPs), a family of growth factors that we have demonstrated are important for regulating energy balance in the brain.
 The BMPs are also likely involved in adult neural plasticity.
+Finally, we have identified telomerase reverse transcriptase (TERT) as a novel marker of putative adult brain stem cells that are quiescent.

 Townsend Lab Sites: